hhtokpinar/sqfEntity/README.md

 2. And copy this file [helper.dart](https://github.com/hhtokpinar/sqfEntity/blob/master/lib/tools/helper.dart) into your /lib/tools folder
 3. Create your **model.dart** file in **lib/model/** folder to define your model and import sqfentity and other necessary packages

        import 'dart:convert';
        import 'dart:typed_data';
        import 'package:flutter_datetime_picker/flutter_datetime_picker.dart';
        import 'package:http/http.dart' as http;
        import 'package:flutter/material.dart';
        import 'package:sqfentity/sqfentity.dart';
        import 'package:sqfentity_gen/sqfentity_gen.dart';
        import '../tools/helper.dart';
        import 'view.list.dart';

-Write the following statement for the file to be created
+4. Write the following statement for the file to be created

        part 'model.g.dart';
        part 'model.g.view.dart'; // you do not need this part if you do not want to use the Form Generator property

-**STEP 1:** Our model file is ready to use.
+Our model file is ready to use.
 Define your tables as shown in the example below.

+**STEP 1:**
  For example, we have created 3 tables constant for category, product and todo that instanced from "SqfEntityTable" as follows: